Passenger railroad car: Corridor coach

-In another variant, "closed" coaches, "corridor" coaches or "compartment" cars have a side corridor to connect individual compartments along the body of the train, each with two rows of seats facing each other.
+In another variant, "closed" coaches, "corridor" coaches, or "compartment" cars have a side corridor to connect individual compartments along the body of the train, each with two rows of seats facing each other.

-In both arrangements carry-on baggage is stowed on a shelf above the passenger seating area.
-The opening into the cars is usually located at both ends of the carriage, often into a small hallway – which in railway parlance is termed a vestibule.
-Earlier designs of UK coaching stock had additional door or doors along their length, some supporting compartmentalised carriages.
+In both arrangements, carry-on baggage is stowed on a shelf above the passenger seating area.
+The opening into the cars is usually located at both ends of the carriage, often into a small hallway, which in railway parlance is termed a vestibule.
+Earlier designs of UK coaching stock had additional doors or doors along their length, some supporting compartmentalised carriages.

 Compartment coach

 The compartment coach is similar to a corridor coach but without the corridor.
-Each compartment is totally separated from the other compartments, with no movement between them.
-Entry and exit from each compartment is only possible when stopped at a station.
+Each compartment is completely separated from the others, with no movement between them.
+Entry and exit from each compartment are only possible when stopped at a station.

 Composite

 "Composite" coaches are also known.
 These are mixed-class cars featuring both open seating and compartments.
 One such coach is the Composite Corridor, introduced for British Rail in the 1950s; though such coaches existed from early pre-grouping days, at the end of the 19th century.

-In India, normal carriages often have double height seating, with benches (berths), so that people can sit above one another (not unlike a bunk bed).
-In other countries, true double decker carriages are becoming more common.
+In India, normal carriages often have double-height seating, with benches (berths), so that people can sit above one another (not unlike a bunk bed).
+In other countries, true double-decker carriages are becoming more common.
 The seats in most coaches until the middle of the 20th century were usually bench seats; the backs of these seats could be adjusted, often with one hand, to face in either direction so the car would not have to be turned for a return trip.
-The conductor would simply walk down the aisle in the car, reversing the seat backs to prepare for the return trip.
+The conductor would walk down the aisle in the car, reversing the seat backs to prepare for the return trip.
 This arrangement is still used in some modern trains.

 Dining car

-A dining car (or diner) is used to serve meals to the passengers.
+A dining car (or diner) serves meals to passengers.
 Its interior may be split with a portion of the interior partitioned off for a galley, which is off-limits to passengers.
-A narrow hallway is left between the galley and one side wall of the car for passengers to use.
-The remainder of the interior is laid out with tables and chairs to look like a long, narrow restaurant dining room.
+A narrow hallway is left between the galley and one side wall of the car for passengers.
+The remainder of the interior is arranged with tables and chairs to resemble a long, narrow restaurant dining room.
 There are special personnel to perform waitstaff and kitchen duties.